-Čelenterata Zoophyta of a colony of Spongida.
+What we familiarly call a sponge is, in fact, the skeleton of a colony of Spongida.
 The so-called sponge is covered over with the gelatinous sarcode, which has, in the first place, secreted the supporting skeleton, and is pierced by numberless apertures, some small and very numerous, others large and fewer in number.
-The sea water passes in through the small apertures or 'pores,' and is then by ciliary action passed through every part of the sponge, and deprived of any floating organic materials it may contain, after which it is ejected through the large apertures or 'oscules.'
+The small apertures or 'pores' suck in the sea water, which is then by ciliary action passed through every part of the sponge, and deprived of any floating organic materials it may contain, after which it is ejected through the large apertures or 'oscules.'
 In this way is a respiratory, circulatory, and digestive apparatus first sketched in the Animal Kingdom.
 It will also be seen from what is stated here, that the chief difference between Spongida and Rhizopoda is that the support is internal in the former, and external in the latter.

 Reproduction is either asexual or sexual.
-First, asexual re-
+First, asexual reproduction.

-production.

-Take the common fresh-water sponge, Spongilla, by way of illustration.
-The deeper parts of this sponge develop gemmules. which are composed of an outer and an inner wall with cells, called amphidiscs, placed between the two.
-These gemmules increase in size, and form a depression at one part of the surface called the hilum or micropyle, through which the germs, which form within the gemmule, are expelled in the spring-time of the Escaped from the sac these germs become covered with cilia, and for a time swim freely about, but after a time steady down, as it were, and, glueing themselves to some foreign object. increase in size, but remain stationary for the rest of their lives.
+Take the common sponge by way of illustration.
+The deeper parts of this sponge develope gemmules, which are composed of an outer and an inner wall with cells, called amphidiscs, placed between the two.
+These gemmules increase in size, and form a depression at one part of the surface called the hilum or micropyle, through which the germs, which form within the gemmule, are expelled in the spring time of the year.
+Escaped from the sac these germs become covered with cilia, and for a time swim freely about, but after a time steady down, as it were, and, glueing themselves to some foreign object, increase in size, but remain stationary for the rest of their lives.
 Second, sexual reproduction.
 In other Spongida, e.g. Tethea, certain sponge particles or 'sarcoids' become detached and nucleolated, so as to form ova, while others become molecular, and finally produce spermatozoids.
 The union of these two cells produces a ciliated freely moving embryo, which finally goes through the same stages as the young sponge described before.